clarkfitzg/pems_fd/web/index.md

 Let $$J$$ be a matrix where every entry is 1.
 We used the matrix $$J - Y$$ as the distance matrix to input into the 'Partitioning Around Medoids' algorithm.
-Inspection of the silhouette plots provided slight evidence for clustering the fundamental diagrams into $$k = 2$$ groups.
+Inspection of the silhouette plots provided only slight evidence for clustering the fundamental diagrams into $$k = 2$$ groups.
 Silhouette plots for larger values of $$k$$ provided no evidence that there should be more groups.